expressots/expresso-site-doc/docs/overview/application.md

 ## Application class

 The Application class offers a way of creating and configuring the server, passing **[Expressjs middlewares](https://expressjs.com/en/guide/writing-middleware.html)** or other middlewares upon server creation.

-It also provides a listen method that starts the server and waits for incoming requests.
-In the listen method, developers can define not only the port number, but also the server environment, which can be development, test, or production.
-Additionally, developers can set the application name and version to be displayed in the console when the server starts, as shown in the following example:

 Application class definition